 2. The patient is concerned that the medication prescribed by pain management will not be available after release from care

-3. The patient believes that the employer has enacted no safety measures that would prevent his/her injury from occuring to self or others
+3. The patient believes that the employer has enacted no safety measures that would prevent his/her injury from occurring to self or others

 4. The patient does not meet the criteria for PTSD but has residual aversion to the setting in which the injury occurred.